Bolivarian propaganda: Brazil

 In November 2014, the Federal Public Ministry of Brazil accused Elías Jaua of taking 26 children from Brazil since 2011 "in order to be indoctrinated in the Bolivarian revolution" and were allegedly used for Venezuelan government communication brigades.

-Canada

-According to the Center for a Secure Free Society, there is a "Bolivarian agenda" in Canada that uses "soft power strategies", such as those through Bolivarian Circles, to influence solidarity.
-Some of these strategies include creating sympathetic cultural centers that "promote revolutionary arts", creating pro-revolutionary conferences or university courses that are possibly state-funded, targeting professionals so they may be supportive in the media or parliamentary testimonies and possibly political or financial support to solidarity groups that organize cultural events and protests.

 Ecuador

 In an El Nuevo Herald report, former Venezuelan intelligence officials from SEBIN presented evidence that the Venezuelan government allegedly worked through both the Patriotas Cooperantes and Mission Barrio Seguro programs to "promote their revolutionary ideology" through members of the programs.
 Former SEBIN officials also stated that some members of the program were also "providing information on potential enemies of the revolutionary process".

 Mexico

-Andrés Manuel López Obrador presidential campaign

 According to La Crónica de Hoy, in 2006, students that were supported by Venezuelan agents printed "Bolivarian propaganda in favor of Andrés Manuel López Obrador" a leftist presidential candidate.
-Bolivarian Circles were formed and received "economic support, logistic advice and ideological instruction from activists trained by the Venezuelan government" and had links according to intelligence reports with FARC, the Popular Revolutionary Army and the Ejército Revolucionario del Pueblo Insurgente (Ejército Revolucionario del Pueblo Insurgente).
+Bolivarian Circles were reportedly formed and received "economic support, logistic advice and ideological instruction from activists trained by the Venezuelan government" and had links according to intelligence reports with FARC, the Popular Revolutionary Army and the Ejército Revolucionario del Pueblo Insurgente (Ejército Revolucionario del Pueblo Insurgente).